mobizt/FirebaseClient/README.md

 - `Google Cloud Functions`
 - `Google Cloud Storage`

-This [`FirebaseClient`](https://github.com/mobizt/FirebaseClient) library was created to solve the following issues in the old Firebase library.

-- The confusion of different library names from the same developer and other developers in Library Manager.
-- The different main header file name and class name issue.
-- The long path issue due to long library name with spaces leads to `VisualMicro IDE` compilation error.
-- The central settings using only single config class can cause the usage confusion.
-- The system time changes causes the auth token expiry period calculation error.
-- The internal SSL Client and WiFiClient issue causes the session need to be closed at some interval.
-- The `Realtime Database` stream event data can be missing due to the sync read operation.
-- The async operation is not truely impremented.
-- The library's code size is quite large.
-This new library code size is 170k smaller which requires only 80k - 110k program space.
+This Firebase library is comprehensive and provides more usage flexibilities.
+You can chose what you only want to use (see [Library Build Options](#library-build-options)) and you can work with any network interfaces and authentications.

+In addition, this library provides the sync and async usage modes which they can be mixed.
+The async mode provides responsive application with zero delay.

+The library's powerful debugding system allows you to understand what is going on when it is running or failed.

+The network configuration (identifier) class, authentication configuration class and the SSL client class can be plug and play.
+They can be changed on-the-fly.

+The [bare minimum code examples](/examples/BareMinimum/) provide the basic guidelines for library usage concepts.
+Even though it contains more lines of code, it is still simple and understandable but efficient.

+You can create your own wrapper class as you want that provides the callback-less, cleaner and simpler API but well managed, powerfull and reliable.
+See the [Wrapper example](/examples/RealtimeDatabase/Simple/Wrapper/) for how to.

 > [!IMPORTANT]
-> If you are new to `Firebase Products`, please read the [Project Preparation and Setup](#project-preparation-and-setup) section first.
+> If you are new to `Firebase` products, please read the [Project Preparation and Setup](#project-preparation-and-setup) section first.

 > [!IMPORTANT]
-> For ESP8266 device usage, you should read the [Memory Options for ESP8266](#memory-options-for-esp8266) section for heap selection.
+> For ESP8266 device user, you should read the [Memory Options for ESP8266](#memory-options-for-esp8266) section for heap selection.

 > [!NOTE]
-> The Cloud Firestore Database data change listening does not support by REST API.
+> The Firestore data change listening and Realtime Database disconnected event are not support by the Firebase REST API.

-This library provides the usage flexibilities.
-You can chose what you only want to use (see [Library Build Options](#library-build-options)) and you can use with any network interfaces and authentications.

-In addition, this library provides the sync and async usage modes which can be mixed.
-The async mode provides your code more dynamic with zero delay usage excepts only small delays used during SPI Ethernet module initializing.

-The powerful debugding system allows you to understand what is going on when it is running or failed.

-The network identifier class, authentication class and the SSL client class can be plug and play.
-They can be on-the-fly switchable.

-The [bare minimum code examples](/examples/BareMinimum/) provide the basic guidelines for library usage concepts.
-Even though it contains more lines of code, it is still simple but efficient.

-You can create your own wrapper class as you want that provides the callback-less, cleaner and simpler API but well managed, powerfull and reliable.
-See the [Wrapper example](/examples/RealtimeDatabase/Simple/Wrapper/) for how to.

 ## Frequently Asked Questions